 But maybe the Arrow was having a lend of its readers.
 We have no doubt LGBTIQ people of the time made vows of love to each other either privately or gathered discreetly with trusted friends.

-Indeed, even with Joh at the height of his powers, Brisbane’s Father Ray donned his kilt and married same-sex couples in New Farm Park during the 1970s and 1980s.
+Indeed, that happened even with Joh at the height of his powers.
+Brisbane’s Father Ray donned his kilt and conducted same-sex marriages in New Farm Park during the 1970s and 1980s.

 But no other newspaper reported on the surge in same-sex marriages the Arrow chronicled in 1932.
 One is tempted to think they made it all up.